Lýsing:

 - Some obstacles to SMA

-- 17 Management control and corporate governance
+- Chapter 17: Management control, risk and corporate governance

 - General models of management control and performance measurement

-- The levers of control approach to strategy implementation
+- LO2The four levers of control approach to strategy implementation

 - Corporate governance: a financial perspective